zero-to-prod/service-models/README.md

 ## Basic Class Implementation

-Define properties in your class that match the keys of your data.
+Define properties in your class to match the keys of your data.

 The `ServiceModel` trait will automatically match the keys, detect the type, and cast the value.